anamanumesc/obsidian-notes/-to-do-list-.md

 1. do homework from gitlab (two scripts)
-2. do home
+2. do homeowrk from confluence (deploy the web)
+3. study the homework!
-3. study those terms
+4. study those terms
-4. study the commands
+5. study the commands